 UL CL is configured by SMF to forward UL packet to Local PSA if the destination IP address is the Source EAS IP address.

 Local PSA is configured by SMF to enforce the "Outer Header Creation" and "Outer Header Removal" as described in step 5.
-FARs "Outer Header Creation" and "Outer Header Removal" are reused for such an instruction from SMF to UPF.
+FARs "Outer Header Creation" and PDRs "Outer Header Removal" are reused for such an instruction from SMF to UPF.

 Detailed enhancement to the AF Influence procedure is described in clause 6.3.3.2.